 University of California, Berkeley (2011), M.A. in Statistics

 University of California, Berkeley (2012), Ph.D. in Psychology

-I will be teaching Human and Machine Learning (CLPS 1211) Spring 2014.
-Here is its syllabus [PDF].
+I am currently teaching Human and Machine Learning (CLPS 1211) in Fall 2015.

 Joseph Austerweil and Thomas Griffiths.
 (2013).
 A nonparametric Bayesian framework for constructing flexible feature representations.
 Psychological Review, 120 (4), 817-851.
 [DOI]